OscarDS/pymemdyn/.docs_source/manual.rst

 LOGS:
 -----

+The logger in pymemdyn will write log messages to the file log.log, which is regenerated every run.

 | In the "logs" subfolder, you will find the log files of mdrun:
 | - eq_{force_constant}.log # log of stages with restrained heavy atoms